algolia/react-instantsearch/docgen/src/guide/Refining_hits.md

 }
 ```

 We compare the current refinement with the previous current refinement.
-If they aren't the same, then we will call a callback `onRefine` from our props with the current `attributeName` and with the new value.
+If they aren't the same, then we will call the  `onRefine` callback from our props with the current `attributeName` and with the new value.
 We do the same for the `defaultRefinement` so that the correct refinement is always chosen.

 We made this callback, but now we also need to do something with it in `App.js`: